-Castration should only be done where the procedure results in benefits to life time alpaca welfare, better herd management and a reduced health and safety risk to handlers.
+Castration should only be done where the procedure results in benefits to life time sheep welfare, better flock management and a reduced health and safety risk to handlers.

-Alpacas destined for slaughter before the onset of puberty, should not be castrated.
+Lambs destined for slaughter before they are 12 weeks old, or before the onset of puberty, should not be castrated.